Cheap hot tub, anyone? The LAST FEW inflatable hot tubs and spas available to buy online from £320

 Until recently, you could also choose from a wide range of the world's best hot tubs, cheap at Wayfair.
 However, we now have bad news for you if you're looking for a bargain: the cheaper ones all sold out.
 Right now the most affordable hot tubs you can buy at Wayfair both cost over £3,000 but intriguingly they have both have had their prices cut today.

 Wayfair has slashed the prices of its more expensive hot tubs.
-This one has had a £4000 price cut, although admittedly it is still £24,000

-You can still buy a range of hot tubs and spas at Wayfair, with a 4-person spa from as little as £23.
-Also, if you are a new Wayfair user, you can register and get £15 off your first order of more than £150.
+This one has had a £4000 price cut, although admittedly it is still £24,000.
+There is only ONE left in stock, so get your money out.
+If you are a new Wayfair user, you can register and get £15 off your first order of more than £150… so there's that.

-Please note, however, that this retailer brackets hot tubs, spas and pools together under one heading, and all the more affordable options are what we would call pools rather than hot tubs.
+Please note that this retailer brackets hot tubs, spas and pools together under one heading – all the more affordable options are what we would call pools rather than hot tubs.

 • Shop all remaining pools and hot tubs at Wayfair from £23 to £24,000

-Note: Update: well, that price cut obviously worked as these have both now sold out.